Year Founded: 1934

 The catalyst for the team’s creation was the famed Major League Baseball tour of 1934.
 The Japanese squad that took on those major leaguers, whose ranks included Babe Ruth and Lou Gehrig, during the tour would later become Japan’s first professional team, known at the time as the Great Japan Tokyo Baseball Club.
 That team included a teenage right-hander named Eiji Sawamura, who famously struck out nine of the MLB stars in five innings during one contest.

-The team was known as the Tokyo Giants when it joined the Japanese Baseball League, forerunner of the NPB.
+The team was known as the Tokyo Giants when it joined the Japanese Baseball League, the forerunner of NPB.
 The club won nine titles during that single-league era.
 The franchise had adopted the ‘Yomiuri’ moniker by the time NPB was formed in 1949.
 Since beginning play in the Central League in 1950, the Giants have won 36 league pennants and 22 Japan Series titles.

 The most famous period in team history was the V9 Era from 1965–73, when the club reeled off nine straight Japan Series titles.
 The Kyojin were powered by the famed O-N Cannon, with Oh batting third and Nagashima hitting cleanup for the entirety of the run.
 The other constant was Isao Shibata’s place at either No. 1 or 2 in the order during those years.
 That team also tapped into the nationalistic spirit of the times, claiming to be “pure-blooded” and needing no foreign players, despite Oh being half-Taiwanese.